lavenderYuu/Emotionary/README.md

 We implemented a comprehensive test suite using the Mocha and Chai testing frameworks, as well as mongodb-memory-server and supertest.
 Our backend tests cover all API routes for entries, tags, and users; our frontend tests cover filtering for our search functionality.
 Additionally, we used mochawesome to generate our test reports.

 **Instructions to run:**
-1. Clone this repo
+1. Please follow Steps #1 and #2 from the "Getting Started" section > "Instructions to run", i.e., clone this repo and add the `.env` file
 2. For backend tests, `cd backend` and run `npm test`
-3. For frontend tests, `cd frontend` and run `npm test`
+3. For frontend tests, `cd ../frontend` and run `npm test`
-4. Test reports should automatically open in your browser
+4. Test results will appear in the IDE terminal, and test reports will automatically open in your browser

 **Links:**
 - [Backend tests](https://github.students.cs.ubc.ca/CPSC455-2025S/team15/tree/Milestone3/Backend/test)